7 Konglish K-Beauty Makeup Terms — From Tone-Up Cream (톤업크림) to Shading (섀딩)

 💛 Story Note

-It usually has sunscreen function, so many people use it as a brightening sunscreen or as a base cream before foundation.
+In Korea, 톤업크림 (tone-up cream) is a product that instantly brightens your skin tone.
+It often contains SPF, so many people use it like a brightening sunscreen or as a quick makeup base before foundation.

 💜 Cushion Pact (쿠션팩트)